 Q. What about vermicomposting, or composting in worm bins?

 Q. Where can I learn more about composting?

 A. What method of composting you use should be determined by the volume of material created in the yard (and to a lesser degree, in the kitchen, where vegetable scraps, egg shells and coffee and tea grounds can be collected for the heap, too).
-I create far too much raw material for a mere bin-type system, the commercially available kind made of metal or heavy plastic or mesh that are about as big as a washing machine.
+I create far too much raw material for a typical homeowner-sized bin-type system, the commercially available kind made of metal or heavy plastic or mesh that are about as big as a washing machine.